-First, one may use the built-in troff escape sequence "\ \square " where \square is a single space from the keyboard.
+First, one may use the built-in troff escape sequence "\ \Box " where \Box is a single space from the keyboard.
 This sequence directly generates an unpaddable space.
 Second, one may sacrifice some seldom-used character to be translated into space upon output.
 Because this translation occurs after justification, the chosen character may be used anywhere an unpaddable space is desired.
 The tilde ($\tilde{}$) is often used for this purpose.
 To use it in this way, insert the following at the beginning of the document:

-'''

 .tr ~

-'''

-You can then use ~ in the text to represent an unpaddable space.
+You can then use $\tilde{}$ in the text to represent an unpaddable space.
 If a tilde must actually appear in the output, it can be temporarily "recovered" by inserting:

-'''

 .tr ~~

-'''

-before the place where it is needed (this translates ~ back into itself).
-Its previous usage is restored by repeating the ".tr ~", but only after a break or after the line containing the tilde has been forced out.
+before the place where it is needed (this translates $\tilde{}$ back into itself).
+Its previous usage is restored by repeating the ".tr $\tilde{}$ ", but only after a break or after the line containing the tilde has been forced out.